-What does that mean for college graduates and seasoned professionals looking for work amidst an economic recession?
+What does that mean for college graduates and seasoned professionals looking for work and thinking about going back to school during a recession?

 As the job market takes a hit and the unemployment rate remains high, the candidate pool is bigger than ever — which may make it difficult to land a new job.

 With all of this in mind, you may be wondering: should I go to grad school?

 If you’re considering graduate school right now, you’re not alone.
 Historically, college admissions trend upward during times of economic recession as job seekers choose to forego the suffering job market and pursue their interests in higher education.

 As the country experiences the wake of the coronavirus pandemic and the subsequent economic fallout, the experience of many college graduates during The Great Recession of 2008 is comparable to those today.
 When the struggling economy forced many graduates to make difficult decisions, they persevered and found ways to pursue their dreams, even if it meant taking an unconventional path or changing plans altogether.

 Let’s take a look at the impact of the last economic recession and how those who chose to go back to school during the recession fared.